📦 Free shipping to DE from 59 € | to AU from 69 €

 Montessori in the nursery: Help me to do it myself

-Children bring us a lot of joy in life, but also situations in which we are stimulated to think and also doubt ourselves.
-Don't you often ask yourselves: "Am I actually doing this right?", "How am I really doing this right?" and "Is there even a right?".
+Children bring a lot of joy into our lives, but also situations in which we are made to think and doubt ourselves.
+Don't you often ask yourself: "Am I actually doing this right?", "How am I really doing this right?" and "Is there even a right way?".
 We believe that there is no "right" way.
 Everyone does it differently in every situation and in their own way.
 And that is exactly what Montessori does.

 What does Montessori mean?

-The Italian doctor and educator Maria Montessori (1870-1952) developed Montessori education.
+The Italian doctor and educator Maria Montessori (1870-1952) developed the Montessori method of education.
 The guiding principle "Help me to do it myself" means: We offer our children a framework for playing, living and learning.
-We support them in discovering skills and interests themselves with their urge to explore and develop, and in learning through successes and failures.
+We support them in discovering their own abilities and interests with their thirst for research and development and in learning through successes and failures.

 Matschküche Baustelle